chiyokera/event_detection/README.md

 # Ball-Action Event Detection Modules

-This repository let you try making event detection and making commentator-like text of your sample soccer video whatever.
-You don't need to download $Soccer Net$ Video Dataset if you are not intend to train your own models.
+This repository let you try **Event Detection** and making commentator-like text corresponding to your sample soccer video.
+You don't need to download **Soccer Net** Video Dataset if you are not intend to train your own models.

 ## Flow for Applying Event Detection System for Your Video